-The Praxis Care Board operates as detailed in the governing document for the Charity, its Memorandum and Articles of Association.
-The day-to-day operations of the group are delegated to the Chief Executive and the Senior Leadership Team.
+The Praxis Care Board operates as detailed in its governing document, its Memorandum and Articles of Association.
+The day-to-day operations of the group are delegated to the Chief Executive Andrew Mayhew and the Senior Leadership Team.

 The Finance Committee, chaired by John McGregor, meets monthly and reports to the full Board.
-The Finance Committee consists of 3 Board Members, the Chief Executive, the Group Director of Care and Development, Group Finance Director, Regional Directors of Care and Head of Finance.
+The Finance Committee consists of 2 Board Members, the Chief Executive, Directors of Care and Development, Director of Finance and Head of Finance.
 The Finance Committee monitors, reports on and makes recommendations on the financial affairs of the group.